Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 > [action]
 >
-> Now let's use the `Title` Component inside the `App` Component.
+> Now use the `Title` Component inside the `App` Component.
 In `App.js`, rewrite the existing component to look like:
 >
 ```js
 // src/App.js